copernicus-mogley/zkav.club/workshops/README.md

 ### Why facilitate

 * Share practical knowledge and unblock others

 * Improve your teaching and facilitation

 * Meet collaborators.
-Facilitators are paid in Zcash
+Facilitators receive a Zcash payment

 ---